How to Create Beautiful Aromatic Cottage Garden?

 • “antique” pots for plants; in place of original antique-style pots, I love to use terracotta clay pots.
 They are cheap (compared to other clay-style pots) and you can add your style and color by painting them if you wish.

-• old style watering cans either for watering or to plant flowers in; I have a few!
+• old-style watering cans either for watering or planting flowers in; I have a few!

 • an old wooden bench will provide a place from which to enjoy the garden.
 I plan to create several cozy corners for the weary gardener (aka me) or visitor to the garden to rest a while.